Syllabus

 Late Policy

-You can use a budget of three late days in total for the short papers and the final paper.
+You can use a budget of three late days in total across all assignments in the portfolio.
 The purpose of these late days is to provide you with some flexibility for unexpected situations in which you find yourself unable to complete an assignment on time (e.g., coinciding deadlines, extracurricular commitments, etc.).
 For those situations, I normally expect you to use your late days, rather than asking for an extension, so make sure to use them judiciously.

-I expect you to attend every session, but let me know if you have any special requirements.
-For sickness and other issues of wellbeing, please obtain a Dean's note and I will accommodate them.
+I expect you to attend every session, but let me know if you have any special requirements or can't make it to class because you are sick.
+For longer absences, please obtain a Dean's note and I will accommodate it.

 The course will involve substantial reading for each meeting, and you will need to stay on top of the assigned readings to keep up, as we quickly move between topics.
 However, the texts we read are relatively standalone, so finding one paper difficult to read will not disadvantage you going forward.

-Reflections and responses are due at 6pm (EST) on Sunday and Wednesday respectively, and owing to the small amount of credit they contribute individually, there will be no late submission.
+Annotations are generally due at midnight (EST) on Sunday and Wednesday (see course schedule for exceptions), and owing to the small amount of credit they contribute individually, there will be no late submission.
 If you do encounter particular, unexpected hardships however, please send me an email.

 Accommodations